 6.4.
 Fat

 The fat acts as a lubricating effect and also affects the products quality during extrusion.
 During extrusion it was chemically affected as oxidation, hydrogenation, isomerization or polymerization (Cheftel, 1986).
 Inactivation of lipase and lipoxidase occurs during extrusion which guards against oxidation during storage.
-Many of the extruded snack foods may contain less than 6% lipids, because high levels of lipid produces slippery action and prevents proper pressure and temperature generation during extrusion which prevent puffing or expansion.
+Many of the extruded snack foods may contain less than 6% lipids, because high levels of lipid produce slippery action and prevents proper pressure and temperature generation during extrusion which prevent puffing or expansion.
 Thus, small lipid levels (up to 5%) help steady extrusion and improve the texture.
 Expanded extruded snacks can thus be considered as low calorie foods (Singh et al., 2007).
-Omohimi et al., (2013) explained the effect of process variables on fat content of extruded snack products developed from mucuna beans and found that none of the process variables have affected significantly on fat content of extrudates.
+Omohimi et al., (2013) explained the effect of process variables on fat content of extruded snack products developed from Mucuna beans and found that none of the process variables have affected significantly on fat content of extrudates.
 The increase in fat content of meat analogue extrudates with barrel temperature was due to exposing the internal matrix to thermal energy thus melting of fat and the level of fat increases into the final product.

 6.5.
 Dietary fiber

 Dietary fiber is the edible portion of the carbohydrates that are resistant to digestion and absorption in human intestine.
 It includes polysaccharides, lignin, oligosaccharides and associated plant substances.
 When extrusion was carried out at mild conditions, the fiber content of product affected insignificantly while at severe conditions, major effect was observed on fiber content (Singh et al., 2007).
 There were no significant changes in crude fiber with feed moisture content, which may be due to a reduction in starch gelatinization at high feed moisture content during extrusion (Sahu et al., 2022b).
 At more typical conditions, the increasing trends in dietary fiber content were found and mainly owing to increase in soluble dietary fiber and enzyme-resistant starch fraction.
 Depending on process conditions 50 - 75% of total fiber was soluble in the extruded product but only 40% fiber was soluble in the raw flour (Bjorck et al., 1984).
 The soluble type of dietary fiber, increases glycemic control, decreases hyperinsulinemia, and lowers plasma lipid concentrations in patients with type 2 diabetes (Chandalia et al., 2000) and most importantly consumption of dietary fiber had shown to reduce the risk of diseases such as cardiovascular disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.
-Thus extrusion processed food product with high in dietary fiber content may have potential to act as preventative as well as ameliorative effects on such diseases depending on the consumer health status.
+Thus, extrusion processed food product with high in dietary fiber content may have potential to act as preventative as well as ameliorative effects on such diseases depending on the consumer health status.

 6.6.
 Vitamins